Two-Dimensional Quantization for Geometry-Aware Audio Coding: Experiments

 For the ablation studies, and comparison between Q2D2 to FSQ and WavTokenizer (vQ) (Table ~\ref{tab:FSQ}), we train all models on the LibriTTS corpus \citep{zen2019libritts}, which contains approximately 585 hours of English speech.
 Speech reconstruction performance is evaluated under both clean and noisy conditions using the \textit{test-clean} and \textit{test-other} subsets, respectively.

-\textbf{Baselines.} We evaluate Q2D2 against large set of neural audio codecs: WavTokenizer \citep{Ji2024WavTokenizer} was selected as a primary baseline due to its state of the art (SOTA) performance at low bitrates with single quantization layer, Encodec \citep{defossez2022encodec}, Vocos \citep{siuzdak2023vocos}, SpeechTokenizer \citep{zhang2023speechtokenizer}, DAC \citep{kumar2023dac} and HiFi-Codec \citep{yang2023hificodec}.
+\textbf{Baselines.} We evaluate Q2D2 against large set of neural audio codecs: WavTokenizer \citep{Ji2024WavTokenizer} was selected as a primary baseline due to its SOTA performance at low bitrates with single quantization layer, Encodec \citep{defossez2022encodec}, Vocos \citep{siuzdak2023vocos}, SpeechTokenizer \citep{zhang2023speechtokenizer}, DAC \citep{kumar2023dac} and HiFi-Codec \citep{yang2023hificodec}.
 To compare with WavTokenizer \citep{Ji2024WavTokenizer} and SOTA baselines compared in WavTokenizer paper, we trained our model on the 8K hours WavTokenizer dataset.

 We also evaluate our models against X-codec2 \citep{YeEtAl2025LLASA}, DAC \citep{Ye2024XCodec}, WavTokenizer \citep{Ji2024WavTokenizer}, Encodec \citep{defossez2022encodec}, SpeechTokenizer \citep{zhang2023speechtokenizer}, DAC \citep{kumar2023dac}, Mimi \citep{defossez2024moshi}, StableCodec \citep{Parker2024StableCodec}, SemantiCodec \citep{liu2024semanticodec}, trained on 150k hours of multilingual speech, drawn from the Emilia dataset (En/Zh/De/Fr/Ja/Ko) \citep{he2024emilia} and MLS (En/Fr/De/Nl/Es/It/Pt/Pl) \citep{pratap2020mls}.